-Consent Condition Environmental Performance Conditions Section of AQGGMP which addresses this requirement Air quality impacts at HVGC are to be assessed in the immediate vicinity of its residential facilities and/or clubhouse.
-Air quality limits are only applicable during times of use that have been notified by HVGC to the Proponent. a Total impact (i.e. incremental increase in concentrations due to the project plus background concentrations due to all other sources). b Incremental impact (i.e. incremental increase in concentrations due to the project on its own). c Excludes extraordinary events such as bushfires, prescribed burning, dust storms, fire incidents or any other activity agreed by the Secretary.
-However, if the Proponent has a written negotiated air quality agreement with any landowner or HVGC to exceed the air quality limits in Table 8, and a copy of this agreement has been forwarded to the Department and EPA, then the Proponent may exceed the air limits in Table 8 in accordance with the negotiated air quality agreement.
-Sch.
-3, Cond.
-21 Additional Air Quality Impact Mitigation Measures Upon receiving a written request from: an owner of land listed in Table 1 (unless the landowner has requested acquisition); or an owner of land listed in Table 14 the Proponent must implement reasonable and feasible air quality impact mitigation measures (such as air conditioning, first flush drinking water collection systems etc) at any residence on the land, in consultation with the landowner.
-These measures must be consistent with the measures outlined in the Voluntary Land Acquisition and Mitigation Policy for the State Significant Mining, Petroleum and Extractive Industry Development (INSW Government, 2014), as amended, and proportionate to the level of predicted impact.
+Section of AQGGMP Consent Environmental Performance Conditions which Condition addresses this requirement an owner of land listed in Table 1 (unless the landowner has requested acquisition); or source not an owner of land listed in Table 14 found. the Proponent must implement reasonable and feasible air quality impact mitigation measures (such as air conditioning, first flush drinking water collection systems etc) at any residence on the land, in consultation with the landowner.
+These measures must be consistent with the measures outlined in the Voluntary Land Acquisition and Mitigation Policy for the State Significant Mining, Petroleum and Extractive Industry Development (NSW Government, 2014), as amended, and proportionate to the level of predicted impact.
 However, if the Proponent has an air quality agreement with the owner of any land listed in Table 1 or Table 14 and a copy of this agreement has been forwarded to the Department and EPA, then the Proponent does not have to implement such measures.
 If within 3 months of receiving this request from the landowner, the Proponent and the landowner cannot agree on the measures to be implemented, or there is a dispute about the implementation of these measures, then either party may refer the matter to the Secretary for resolution.
 Within 3 months of the date of this approval, the Proponent must notify all applicable landowners that they are entitled to receive air quality impact mitigation measures, to the satisfaction of the Secretary.
-Table 14: Land subject to additional air quality impact mitigation upon request 5 7 - Stapleton (Cheshunt East) 24 - Clifton and Edwards and residences located within 250 metres of this residence.
-471 - Bowman 34 - Ernst 50 - Nelson 56 - Edwards Notes: • The land numbers are as described in the EA, except the one with an asterisk which is described in the EA (Mod 5), and as shown in Appendix 4. • Land number 7 is now mine-owned.
-Sch.
-3 Cond.
-21A Mine-owned Land Particulate matter emissions generated by the project must not exceed the criteria listed in Table 8 at any occupied residence on mine-owned land (including land owned by another mining company) unless: a) The tenant and the landowner (if the residence is owned by another mining company) have been notified of any health risks associated with such exceedances in accordance with the notification requirements under Schedule 4 of this approval; b) The tenant of any land owned by the Proponent can terminate their tenancy agreement without penalty at any time, subject to giving reasonable notice; 5.3
+Table 14: Land subject to additional air quality impact mitigation upon request 7 - Stapleton (Cheshunt East) 34 - Ernst 24 - Clifton and Edwards and residences 50 - Nelson located within 250 metres of this residence.
+56 - Edwards 471 - Bowman Notes: The land numbers are as described in the EA, except the one with an asterisk which is described in the EA (Mod 5), and as shown in Appendix 4.
+Land number 7 is now mine-owned.
+Mine-owned Land Particulate matter emissions generated by the project must not exceed the criteria listed in Table 8 at any occupied residence on mine-owned land (including land owned by another mining company) unless: The tenant and the landowner (if the residence is owned by another mining company) have Sch.
+3 been notified of any health risks associated with such exceedances in accordance with the 5.3 Cond.
+21A notification requirements under Schedule 4 of this approval; The tenant of any land owned by the Proponent can terminate their tenancy agreement without penalty at any time, subject to giving reasonable notice; Air quality monitoring is regularly undertaken to inform the tenant and landowner (if the residence is owned by another mining company) of the the likely particulate emissions at the residence: and